LDMX-Software/ldmx-software.github.io/src/using/config/intro.md

 If there are no input data files, then `fire` is in _Production Mode_ while if there are input data files, then `fire` is in _Reconstruction Mode_.
 The names of these two modes originate from how `fire` is used in LDMX research.

 [^1]: In this context, an "input data file" is a data file previously produced by `fire`.
 There can be other types of data that are "input" into `fire` but unless `fire` is actually treating those input files as a reference, `fire` is considered to be in "Production Mode".
-See the `inputFiles` configuration parameter below.
+See the `input_files` configuration parameter below.

 ## The Process Object